jvassev/ansinetes/README.md

 It has already taken some decisions for you:
 * Uses CoreOS
-* Uses CoreOS version of Kubernetes in the form of [kubelet-wrapper](https://coreos.com/kubernetes/docs/latest/kubelet-wrapper.html)
+* Uses the CoreOS distribution of Kubernetes in the form of [kubelet-wrapper](https://coreos.com/kubernetes/docs/latest/kubelet-wrapper.html)
 * Uses flannel for the pod overlay network
 * Configures TLS everywhere possible
 * Prepares CoreOS to mount NFS shares